QuiltMC/developer-wiki/wiki/versions/1.19/item/simple_item/markdown/simple_item.md

 ```file:src/main/resources/assets/simple_item/lang/en_us.json
 ```

 And that's it!
-Your item should be working fully.
+Your item should be fully working.

 ## What's next?